benjaminkitson/JS30/readme.md

 My clone of the JS30 repo - Switched from a fork of the original to the clone after doing the first challenge, so all commits and branches relating to it have been lost 😓

+Working through the challenges as of December 10th 2021.

 ![](https://javascript30.com/images/JS3-social-share.png)

 # JavaScript30